By Franklin L. Kirksey, Pastor, First Baptist Church of Spanish Fort, Alabama, and author of Sound Biblical Preaching: Giving the Bible a Voice.

 By H. Franklin Paschall

-The Pattern of Ministry in the New Testament
+The Practice of This Ministry in Today’s World